 All application files will include:

 SAT/ACT scores may be self-reported on your application or via your applicant portal.
 They may also be submitted officially from the testing agency.
-We will consider any scores you report by the document deadline for the round in which you apply.
-We do not recommend paying the expedited rush fee to meet this deadline since you can self-report scores through your admission portal.
+We do not recommend paying the expedited rush fee to meet the test score deadline since you can self-report scores through your admission portal.
 Click here for more information on test scores.

 Additional documents may be requested upon review of your file.
 These documents will be due by the document deadline for that round or as soon as possible if requested after the deadline.